ezEngine/docs/docs/getting-started/faq.md

 ## Streaming

 All our resources (textures, materials, shaders, ...) always use streaming.
 However, we have **no level streaming**.
 Since we also don't have a terrain system, this is currently not really needed.
-However, we do have [asset collections (TODO)](../performance/asset-collections.md), which can be used to load data in the background.
+However, we do have [asset collections](../performance/asset-collections.md), which can be used to load data in the background.
 So you could build a system that instantiates e.g. a part of a level only once the background loading is finished.
 The building blocks are there, but it's not working out of the box.

 ## Roadmap